panda3d/panda3d-docs/programming/scene-graph/common-state-changes.rst

 returns the position myNodePath would have if it were a child of otherNodePath.

 It is also important to note that you can use the NodePath in its own relative sets and gets.
-This maybe helpful in situations where you are concerned with distances.
+This may be helpful in situations where you are concerned with distances.
 For example:

 .. only:: python